unionai/unionai-docs/source/core-concepts/tasks/task-hardware-environment/accelerators.md

 * `P100`: [NVIDIA Tesla P100 GPU](https://www.nvidia.com/en-us/data-center/tesla-p100/)
 * `T4`: [NVIDIA T4 Tensor Core GPU](https://www.nvidia.com/en-us/data-center/t4/)
 * `V100` [NVIDIA Tesla V100 GPU](https://www.nvidia.com/en-us/data-center/tesla-v100/)
-* `A100`: An entire [NVIDIA A100 GPU](https://www.nvidia.com/en-us/data-center/a100/).
+* `A100`: An entire [NVIDIA Tesla A100 GPU](https://www.nvidia.com/en-us/data-center/a100/).
 Fractional partitions are also available:
     * `A100.partition_1g_5gb`: 5GB partition of an A100 GPU.
     * `A100.partition_2g_10gb`: 10GB partition of an A100 GPU - 2x5GB slices with 2/7th of the SM (streaming multiprocessor).
     * `A100.partition_3g_20gb`: 20GB partition of an A100 GPU - 4x5GB slices, with 3/7th fraction of the SM.
     * `A100.partition_4g_20gb`: 20GB partition of an A100 GPU - 4x5GB slices, with 4/7th fraction of the SM.
     * `A100.partition_7g_40gb`: 40GB partition of an A100 GPU - 8x5GB slices, with 7/7th fraction of the SM.
-* `A100_80GB`: An entire [NVIDIA A100 80GB GPU](https://www.nvidia.com/en-us/data-center/a100/).
+* `A100_80GB`: An entire [NVIDIA Tesla A100 80GB GPU](https://www.nvidia.com/en-us/data-center/a100/).
 Fractional partitions are also available:
     *  `A100_80GB.partition_1g_10gb`: 10GB partition of an A100 80GB GPU - 2x5GB slices with 1/7th of the SM (streaming multiprocessor).
     * `A100_80GB.partition_2g_20gb`: 2GB partition of an A100 80GB GPU - 4x5GB slices with 2/7th of the SM.
     * `A100_80GB.partition_3g_40gb`: 3GB partition of an A100 80GB GPU - 8x5GB slices with 3/7th of the SM.